maxlamberti/ohlc-crypto-scraper/README.md

 ```

 ### Configure Database
-Get your database credentials and write them into the corresponding fields of the database configuration file located at `ohlc-crypto-scraper/db_config.py`
+Get your database credentials ready and write them into the corresponding fields of the database configuration file located at `ohlc-crypto-scraper/db_config.py`

 **WARNING**: The scraper was written, used and tested for a PostgreSQL database instance only.
 For compatability make sure to be running a Postgres instance as well.
 To set up a low cost RDS Postgres instance on AWS check out this [tutorial](https://aws.amazon.com/getting-started/tutorials/create-connect-postgresql-db/).

-### (Optional) Zappa Settings
+### Zappa Settings (Optional)
 The `zappa_settings.json` file was initialized with some sensible defaults and will run fine without additional manipulation.
 However, here are some easy changes you can make to customize your deploy:
 - Specify the rate at which the data scraping event is executed by changing the [rate expression](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html#RateExpressions) located in `zappa_settings.json > events > expression`.
 - Specify the [aws region](https://docs.aws.amazon.com/general/latest/gr/rande.html) of your deploy in the `aws_region` field.
-- Specif a custome name for your S3 bucket  using the `s3_bucket` field.
+- Specify a custom name for your S3 bucket using the `s3_bucket` field.

 ## Deploy and Schedule